-To aid the use of DNS to authenticate identity and the implicit FQDN:Identifier:Locator bindings, two new ICMP message types are defined.
-The ICMP FQDN Request message asks a remote node to supply its own Fully Qualified Domain Name(s).
-If there is a current session between the two nodes, the reply will normally be sent using the FQDN Destination Option with some packet being sent as part of that active session.
-The FQDN Destination Option in turn requires that the Nonce Destination Option be present.
-The ICMP FQDN Response message may used to reply to the ICMP FQDN Request message if there is no current session between the two nodes and may contain one or more FQDNs.
-The FQDN value received via either the FQDN Destination Option or via the ICMP FQDN Reply message is not trusted by the recipient, but is instead treated merely as a hint.
+9Depending on local security policy, the recipient of an ICMP FQDN Request from a source that does not have a current ILNP session with the target may ignore the request.

+Reply message is not trusted by the recipient, but is instead treated merely as a hint.
 The validity of the hint can be verified using the Domain Name System (DNS) to look up I, L, PTRI, and PTRL records for the hint and comparing that information with the received ILNP packet header and any locally cached information at the recipient.
 A host that does not have any FQDNs will only be reachable via link-local addressing and only from nodes on the directly attached sub-network.

 To assist in bootstraping key management there are also two new certificate messages.
-The ICMP Certificate Request message is used by an initiator to request the public-key certificate of the responder.
+10 The ICMP Certificate Request message is used by an initiator to request the public-key certificate of the responder.
 The initiator MAY also gratuitously supply its own public-key certificate to the responder inside the ICMP Certificate Request message.
 The ICMP Certificate Response message is used by a responder to provide its public-key certificate to the initiator.
 These messages are not themselves sensitive, though any certificates supplied via this mechanism will need to undergo normal certificate validation checks against known valid certificate information before such certificates could themselves be trusted.
 Such validation checks should include the certificate being signed by a trusted party, should include checks against certificate revocation lists, et cetera.

 Some computers that currently use the Internet do not have a stable Fully Qualified Domain Name (FQDN).
 For example, a computer that only connects to the Internet via a dialup telephone modem connection probably does not have a permanent domain name today.
 With ILNP, such a system would not be required to obtain a permanent domain name, provided the network service provider created suitable DNS configuration a priori and supplied that information to the dialup computer (e.g. via PPP).
 However, such a system could not take advantage of the multi-homing or mobility features of ILNP without having its own, relatively permanent, domain name.
 Unlike IP addresses, there is no perceived shortage of domain names, so this does not represent an undue burden on either operators or end users.
 It is worth noting that a growing number of residential computers have always on connections through Digital Subscriber Line (DSL) modems or through cable modems.
-Such always connected computer systems normally do have a relatively permanent domain name.
+Such always connected computer systems often do have a relatively permanent domain name, though it is equally often a relatively unfriendly and non-mobile name within the namespace of the network service provider (e.g. c-12345.fairfax.va.cox.net).
+At present, most network service providers do not enable Secure Dynamic DNS Update.